Container Deposit Scheme – Expanding the scope of eligible beverage containers

 Overview

-The Department of Water and Environmental Regulation (the department) is seeking feedback on the proposal to extend the scope of the CDS and will analyse submissions and make recommendations to the Minister for Environment.
+The Department of Water and Environmental Regulation (the department) sought feedback on the Discussion paper: Container deposit scheme – Expanding the scope of eligible beverage containers.

 The proposed expanded scope of eligible containers includes: